MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-desktop-executionalias.md

 ---
 title: desktop:ExecutionAlias
-description: The executable of a UWP app to be activated from a command prompt. ms.date: 04/21/2020 ms.topic: reference
+description: The executable of a UWP app to be activated from a command prompt (desktop:ExecutionAlias). ms.date: 04/21/2020 ms.topic: reference
 keywords: windows 10, uwp, schema, manifest, desktop, extension